scenariomartin/EnglishWords/words.md

   delivery
   wrap vn [ræp]
-  express ::1vn :convey v vent v n:: ,the only emotion I wish to convey is gratitude. lawn    ,ont the green lawn before it many men and women were dancing. loan 1 bush 1
+  express ::1vn :convey v vent v n:: ,the only emotion I wish to convey is gratitude. bush 1